Trusted WordPress tutorials, when you need them most.

 4. Adding YouTube, Twitter, Vimeo, and Other Embeds

 The block editor makes embedding third-party content into your WordPress content easier.
-There are blocks for all popular third-party services.
+There are blocks for popular services like YouTube, X (Twitter), Vimeo, and Spotify.

 Embed blocks

-However, you can just copy and paste the embed URL at any point, and it will automatically create a block for you.
+You can also just copy and paste the embed URL at any point, and it will automatically create a block for you.

 For example, adding a YouTube video URL will automatically create a YouTube embed block and display the video.